 There are lots of different ways of customizing online reports/dashboards, in terms of both functionality and appearance.
-This article describes the customization of tables, visualizations, navigation, filters, controls, explore mode, the page master, and advanced customization using HTML and CSS.
+This article describes the following:

 The appearance of tables and visualizations

 There are many ways of customizing tables and visualizations, by modifying the data, how the data is calculated, styling, rules, visualization types, and so on.
-As an example, not how different the design of the dashboard.
 As an example, compare the two dashboards below.

 Navigation refers to how a user moves between pages in a document when in view mode.
 You can customize navigation by: